org-metaeffekt/metaeffekt-bom-essentials/docs/04-sbom-to-report.md

-# Reporting Vulnerabilities using SBOM
+# Reporting Vulnerabilities using an SBOM

 Vulnerability reports (for external recipients) can be produced from SBOMs.